Q: Why are blogs all about selling credit cards and embellishing posts to fill up pages and pages of content?

 My motivation for getting in to the game came when I needed to travel across the US 2-3 times a month for family.
 Travel hacking helped me do that for a lot less money and helped to travel in more comfort than if I’d just visited Expedia or Travelocity.
 I also met a few interesting people and made a few long-lasting close friendships along the way, which in the end is the real reward 🧀.

-Note: Comments aren’t enabled on the site in true MileNerd-copy-cat fashion.
-They tend to be a cesspool of flames and ill-intent, and there are other, better mediums for communicating in my very jaded opinion.
-Based on some feedback I’ve received, this may change in the future though.
+Note: Comments aren’t enabled on the site because they tend to be a dumpster fire filled with burning bad-will and bad-intent.
+There are other, better mediums for communicating in my very jaded opinion.